 Moving Toward Sustainability in the Chemical Industry

 The industry's sustainability agenda isn't only about keeping up with today's market.
-It's a strategy for meeting the needs of the market of the future.
+It's also a strategy for meeting the needs of the market of the future.

 Seizing opportunities and rewards

 Adopting green practices can lead to a range of benefits for companies.
-Sustainability can help companies remain competitive in the long run.
+Sustainability can help you remain competitive in the long run.
 Capturing the rising demand for green products can lead to improvements in revenue and margins, possibly outweighing the costs of switching to green production.
 Environmental stewardship may demonstrate good will and strengthen brand loyalty among the increasing number of customers who want to spend their money according to their values.

 Retailers have jumped into the game.
 More stores are refusing to carry products made by known environmental offenders or with ingredients that have been particularly disparaged in the market.
 Some popular chains offer a shopping experience with only products from only eco-friendly companies on the shelves.
 With many chemical companies' potential customers making the switch to green products, meeting the need is good business practice.